Phenomenologically viable gravitational theory based on a preferred foliation without extra modes

-\paragraph{Asymptotically flat configurations.} There is another correspondence between this and the kcH-theory that goes in the opposite direction: the asymptotically flat solutions of this theory can be proven to be solutions of the kcH-theory.
-We use the standard definition of asymptotic flatness in canonical formalism \cite{Regge:1974zd},
+\paragraph{Asymptotically flat configurations.} There is another correspondence between this and the kcH-theory that goes in the opposite direction: a class of solutions of this theory that can be proven to be solutions of the kcH-theory.
+This is the important case of the asymptotically flat configurations.